Li Shizhen: Compendium of Materia Medica

-Compendium of Materia Medica was a massive literary undertaking.
 Li's bibliography included nearly 900 books.
-Because of its size, it was not easy to use, though it was organized much more clearly than others that had come before, which had classified herbs only according to strength.
+Because of its size, it was not easy to use, which had classified herbs only according to strength.
 He broke them down to animal, mineral, and plant and divided those categories by their source.
-Dr. S. Y. Tan says: “his plants were classified according to the habitat, such as aquatic or rock origins, or by special characteristics, e.g. all sweet-smelling plants were grouped together.”
+Dr. S. Y. Tan says: "his plants were classified according to the habitat, such as aquatic or rock origins, or by special characteristics, e.g. all sweet-smelling plants were grouped together."

-Li had exemplary recording techniques.
-Seeking to fix the errors of previous works, the medicinal plants and substances in the Compendium of Materia Medica were clearly organized and categorized.
-With every entry, he included: